 On selected weeks, students will participate in a learning experience (LEXP) before coming to class.
 These experiences are designed to enhance our understandings of children's literature and provide opportunities to discuss our literate lives.
-A typed 2-page reflection is required for each LEXP.
+A written 2-page reflection is required for each LEXP.

 - 1. Shoebox Literacy Autobiography: Find a shoebox or similar sized container and fill it up with items that represent who you are as a literate human being.
-Select items symbolic of things you like, do, or have done.
+Select items symbolic of things you like, things you do, things you have done.
 These literacy autobiographies will be shared in class.
 Be sure to include ONE favorite children's book.
 A two-page reflection will be turned in describing your experience gathering the items for the shoebox and the class discussions. - 2.
 Picturebook Analysis: Using the guide provided in the syllabus, students will select an award winning picturebook (any award) and conduct an in-depth analysis of the text, images and design features of the selected picturebook.
 A two-page reflection will be used for class discussion and submitted on the scheduled class night. - 3.
 Technology Resource Review: Students will select a digital resource, website or software program that focuses on children's literature and analyze the features and resources available.
 Students will create a two-page handout and make copies to share with classmates on the scheduled class night.

-5. Author / Illustrator Study and Analysis (30 Points)
+5. Author / Illustrator Study (30 Points)

-The purpose of this assignment is for students to conduct an in-depth analysis of a prominent children's literature author or illustrator.
-You will need to read as many picturebooks or novels as possible (at least 10 picturebooks or 5 novels) by your author-illustrator.
-Research on the author or illustrator's life, artistic techniques, background, and intentions will be required.
+The purpose of this assignment is for students to examine an author in the context of a literary tradition.
+This will be an in-depth analysis of a prominent children's literature author or illustrator.
+You will need to read as many picturebooks or novels as possible (at least 10 picturebooks) or 3 novels by your author-illustrator.
 Examples will be provided in class.
 A 2-3 page handout will be made for each member of the class.